namreeb/wowreeb/README.md

 Included in the source as well as binary tarballs is an `example_config.xml` file.
 Use this as a guide for configuring wowreeb for your system.  **It must be renamed to `config.xml` in order for wowreeb to find it.**  Explanations for the various settings are included in comments in the example configuration file.

+## New in Version 3.5

+Allow multiple native DLLs to be loaded and made callable method optional.

 ## New In Version 3.0

 ### Automatic Login! ###